Table of Contents

 Selling a Junk Car

 If you have a damaged or faulty car that would cost too much to get back on the road, you might have thought about selling your car for parts.
+A car like this is known as a mechanic special, where the car isn’t worth fixing.
 Everyone knows how expensive car components can be and people will always be looking for replacement parts for their cars.

 However, few people have experience of breaking down cars and probably don’t realize the work and skill involved.
 It’s certainly not a task to be undertaken without properly researching your options.